Reproduction and Replication of an Adversarial Stylometry Experiment: Related Works

-Round-trip translation is widely tested with different intermediate languages \citep{brennan2012adversarial, mack2015best, day2016towards}.
-Overall, general-purposed round-trip translation alters an author's writing style to some extent without degrading fluency or distorting the semantic content of the author's prose.
-Although studies find that translation target languages used in the round-trip translation and the count of iterations can be guessed \citep{caliskan2012translate, day2016towards}, this knowledge poses no immediate threat to author identity.
+Since the publication of the study, numerous automatic approaches have been proposed.
+Round-trip translation, in particular, has been widely tested with various intermediate languages \citep{brennan2012adversarial, mack2015best, day2016towards}.
+In general, round-trip translation modifies an author's writing style to some degree and only slightly distorts the semantic content of the prose.
+Although studies show that translation software, intermediate languages, and round-trip iteration count can be guessed \citep{caliskan2012translate, day2016towards}, this knowledge poses no immediate threat to author identity.
 Notably, most studies using machine translation, including that of \citet{brennan2012adversarial}, use statistical machine translation.
-More recent research using neural machine translation demonstrates that round-trip translation can effectively alter style in a way that makes guessing demographic characteristics more difficult \citet{xu2019privacy, adelani2021preventing}.
+More recent research using neural machine translation demonstrates that round-trip translation can effectively alter style in a way that makes guessing demographic characteristics of writers more difficult \citep{xu2019privacy, adelani2021preventing}.

-Instead of injecting unpredictable noise, another automatic intervention attempts to obscure an author's stylistic fingerprints in a given document by taking a foreign source style and ``transferring" that style to the document. \citet{shetty2018a4nt} use an adversarially trained neural machine translation model to obscure an author's identity as well as other demographic features such as gender and age.
-This kind of approach generally requires a large amount of writing samples written using the foreign source style.

-Manual circumvention attempts to inject unpredictable variation into an individual's writing style by prompting the author to consciously make an attempt to disguise their writing, either via writing differently or by mimicking a pre-existing style. \citet{brennan2012adversarial} use a carefully-designed online field experiment to show that manual interventions degrade the performance of standard authorship attribution models.
+Instead of using generic machine translation, attempts have been made to obscure an author's style by ``transferring'' a foreign source style to the document.
+For instance, \citet{emmery2018style} employed an LSTM-based encoder-decoder translation model trained on verse pairs from distinct English versions of the Bible, including both the Old and New Testaments \citep{carlson2018evaluating}.
+This model allows the translation of verses into specific styles derived from other Bible versions.
+This approach managed to generate verses that deceived a strong adversary into performing below chance levels while preserving the semantic content of the original.
+When high-quality parallel data is not available, which is often the case, researchers have employed training methods that do not depend on aligned corpora.
+These methods include autoencoders \citep{bakhteev2017author, bo2020authorship, weggenmann2022dp_vae}, generative adversarial networks \citep{shetty2018a4nt}, and variational autoencoders \citep{weggenmann2022dp_vae}, possibly combined with multiple \emph{ad hoc} decoders \citep{shetty2018a4nt} and disentangled representations \citep{emmery2018style}.